I’m an Entrepreneur-Do I Really Need to Attend Business School?

 Aside from the practical skills you develop while getting your business degree, the environment is one that nurtures collaboration and creative thinking, facilitated by the expert faculty you’ll work with.
 In addition to one-on-one guidance from an entrepreneur advisor or professor, you can also take advantage of special mentorship programs, like the six-month executive-in-residence program offered in the California School of Management and Leadership MBA program.

 4. Access to Vast Network

 Business school gives you access to a comprehensive network of peers and alumni—many of the latter are leaders in the business world.
-You can also build your professional network by joining business or industry-specific organizations.
+You can also build your professional network by joining a business or industry-specific organizations.
 You never know, your future co-founder, chief financial officer, or primary investor might be just a few seats away.

-Contact the California School of Management and Leadership to find out which program is right for you.
+Contact the California School of Management and Leadership to find out which degree program is right for you.